sematext/docs/docs/guide/connected-apps.md

 Connected Apps is a data pivoting feature and available in all solutions.
 You can connect any two Apps you have access to, regardless of their type.

-Connecting a Logs App to a Monitoring App will **pre-select that Logs App when you decide to correlate metrics from the connected Monitoring App.**
+When you connect two Apps, selecting Connected Apps while viewing one of those Apps will automatically select the other connected App when you decide to **correlate their data** via [Split Screen](https://sematext.com/docs/guide/split-screen/).

 To connect Apps, click on the connect Apps icon on top right from any report and click **“+ Connect New App”** button.